How to Pitch Me

 - Please do not text me.

-- Please do not follow up within 24 hours (or 36, or 72).
+- Please do follow up!
+I get lots of emails and sometimes I miss things.
+However, do not follow up within 24 hours (or 36, or 72).
 Plan accordingly and give me enough time to receive the idea, research it and take it to editors.

 - Please don't find out my travel plans and ask me to change my flight to meet with your clients (this really happened).
 I do have various commitments!